Safety

 Flotation bags

-Due to the bags, the capsized and righted boat floats so high and dry that
+Due to the bags, the capsized and righted boat floats sufficiently high and dry, and

-I have optimized the arrangement of the four inflatable bags with many capsize trials.
+I have optimized the arrangement of the four buoyancy bodies with capsize trials.
 They weigh a total of 1,800 grams

 and are strapped into the hull.

-Hugh Horton, the Designer of Bufflehead, has also performed a series of capsize tests.
+Hugh Horton, the Designer of the Bufflehead sailing canoe, has also performed a series of capsize tests.
 Read them here and here.

 Optimized hull shape

-Hugh Horton, the Designer of Bufflehead, has written that wider boats are usually safer.
+Hugh Horton, the Designer of the Bufflehead sailing canoe, has written that wider boats are usually safer.

 Safety-related components

-All components of our sailing canoes are easy to handle in stronger wind and waves.
-Important features:
+Our sailing canoes are easy to handle in stronger wind and waves.
+Other important features:

 Practice regularly!